 We explore politicians of this era, Cicero, Julius Caeser, Nero, Constantine and more.
 We marvel at the revolutionary architecture and vivacious culture of this time period as we retrace the footsteps of once-locals strolling down the Via Sacra (The Sacred Way) and stepping into the once-bustling hub of city, the Roman Forum.
 Surrounded by temples and arches from approximately 2000 years ago, we ponder ancient rituals and traditions surrounding daily life, gladiatorial games, Roman food, family structure, and the Senate.
 We'll learn about the beginnings of the city, Rome's geographica layout and its seven hills, and walk up to the Palatine Hill which was much like Ancient Rome's Beverly Hills.
 We'll take a peek at the area where an underground grotto believed to have been worshipped by ancient Romans as the place where a wolf nursed the city's legendary founder Romulus and his twin brother Remus was unearthed just a few years ago in 2007.

-As a new treat, we are now able to visit the underground level of the Colosseum and the Upper Tier.
+Optional Underground Add-On As a new treat, the underground level of the Colosseum and the Upper Tier are visitable with a tour guide appointed by the Colosseum itself.
 These areas have just opened recently to the public and we will have the thrilling opportunity to get even more up close and personal to the energies that this seemingly eternal stadium holds within its walls.
+If you would like to add this option, please make a note of your available times (the more time slots you are available during your trip, the better the chance there will be availability.